transcom/mymove-docs/docs/backend/guides/how-to/upgrade-go-version.md

   - The file name should be something like `gox.xx.x.linux-amd64.tar.gz`
 - Update any Dockerfile that installs go with the new go version and checksum.
   - See [this PR](https://github.com/transcom/circleci-docker/pull/82) as an example.
-- Open a PR and ask someone from the Truss Infra Team (not necessarily the MilMove Infra Team) to approve it.
+- Open a PR and ask someone from the Milmove Platform Team to approve it.
 - You may want to hold off merging this `circleci-docker` PR until just before you're about to land the corresponding PR for the `transcom/mymove` repo.
   - You can use the PR's hash to test, then merge and switch to the `main` hash after all testing/checks/approvals are done.
   - This keeps others who may be doing `circleci-docker` work from prematurely using the updated Go container before the necessary Go-related changes have landed in `transcom/mymove`.